cityofaustin/vision-zero/api/tests/README.md

 ### Set up test env

-Use the VZE to login to the app, and copy your JWT from a network request to the API.
+Use the VZE to login to the app.
+Copy your JWT from a graphql request.
 These are typically listed under the name `graphql` in your dev console.

 In the `./api` directory, create a file called `.env.test` and save your bearer token to `TEST_AUTH_TOKEN`.